rbleattler/mdop-docs/mdop/app-v/appv-performance-guidance.md

   >
   > App-V packages are not supported when using UPD with selected folders stored in the user profile disk.
 The Copy on Write driver doesn't handle UPD selected folders.

--   Capturing changes to the locations, which constitute the user integrations, prior to session sign out.
+-   Capturing changes to the locations, which constitute the user integrations, before session sign out.

 With App-V when you add a publishing server (**Add-AppvPublishingServer**) you can configure synchronization, for example refresh during a sign in and/or after a specified refresh interval.
 In both cases, a scheduled task is created.

 In previous versions of App-V, both scheduled tasks were configured using a VBScript that would initiate the user and global refresh.
 Starting with Hotfix Package 4 for Application Virtualization 5.0 SP2, the user refresh on a sign in was initiated by **SyncAppvPublishingServer.exe**.
 This change was introduced to provide UPM solutions a trigger process.
-This process delays the publish /refresh to allow the UPM solution to apply the user integrations.
+This process delays the publish/refresh to allow the UPM solution to apply the user integrations.
 It will exit once the publishing/refresh is complete.

 ### User Integrations